The Documentation Studio

 Boston Area Reggio Inspired Network (BARIN)

-BARIN is an organization made up of educators who support each other with professional development opportunities and collaborate with the Doc Studio at BU Wheelock.View BARIN's Newsletter
+BARIN is an organization of educators who support each other with professional development opportunities in collaboration with Reggio-inspired schools, programs, and the Documentation Studio.

 The Documentation Studio blog is designed to spark a conversation about how documentation can make learning visible.
-Learn about new approaches to documentation and join the discussions surrounding our upcoming and past exhibits.
+Learn about new approaches to documentation and join the discussions surrounding our upcoming and past exhibits on the the Documentation Studio blog.